So when you ask three to five WordPress design agencies for a quote for your new site, why do their costs vary so much?

 Your objectives & expectations

-These are both crucial to understand about any website project.
+These are both crucial to understand any website project.

-For example, if you want to launch a new e-commerce site that generates sales of over £10,000 per month, it’s unlikely you are going to achieve that without significant investment.
+For example, if you want to launch a new e-commerce site that generates sales of over £10,000 per month, it’s unlikely you will achieve that without significant investment.

-Similarly, if you are launching a brand new site on a new domain and want to rank within the first month for 50 different keywords, that’s going to take a significant amount of budget.
+Similarly, if you are launching a brand new site on a new domain and want to rank within the first month for 50 different keywords, that will take a significant amount of budget.

 Websites are complex projects in terms of planning, designing and building.

 Things get even more complicated when it comes to actually get traffic to the site and then converting these visitors into new customers.

 If the agency does not have a good handle on what you want the site to achieve and how you expect this to happen, then any proposals and costings can be seriously off the mark.